 - Herb or spice?
 Dried herbs are the leaves of the plants.
 Spices are from the stems, bark (like cinnamon) and seeds of plants.
 Some plants produce both.
 Cilantro is the leaf form of the plant and coriander is the seed which is ground into a spice.
 Here's more information.

 - Spices are most often used in dried form.
 Some come in whole and ground forms, such as nutmeg, mace and cinnamon.
 Whole spices stay aromatic for longer periods but you have to grind them yourself.
 Ground is usually more convenient to use.

-- To reduce sodium in your diet, ramp up the flavors with herbs, spices and salt-free blends to make up for less salt that you won’t miss because of the great flavors.
+- To reduce sodium in your diet, ramp up the flavors in your foods with herbs, spices and salt-free blends to make up for less salt.